 Input box Description Protocol Select the protocol with the appropriate radio button.
+By default UDP is selected.
 Port Specify the number of the VPN SSL listening port to be used for bridging.
-The same port number must be specified at the remote end of the connection.
+1 The same port number must be specified at the remote end of the connection.
 Encryption algorithm Use the drop-down list to select the encryption algorithm to use for bridging over VPN SSL.
-Key renegotiation To increase security, a VPN SSL connection renegotiates the session key while the connection is in progress.
+The following encryption algorithms are available: AES 128 (default setting) AES 192 AES 256 3DES Blowfish Cast5 Key renegotiation To increase security, a VPN SSL connection renegotiates the session key while the connection is in progress.
 Enter the interval for key renegotiation in seconds.
-Compression Optional: Uncheck this box to disable LZO (Lempel-Ziv-Oberhumer, an algorithm for lossless data compression).
-This checkbox is enabled by default.
+Compression Optional: Check this box to enable LZO (Lempel-Ziv-Oberhumer, an algorithm for lossless data compression).
+This checkbox is disabled by default.